GoDY4u/PhoneLyzer/README.md

 If you liked this project, feel free to leave a ⭐ on the repository and share it with the community. 😃

+---

+## ⚡ Disclaimer ⚡

+As the creator of this script, I **do not take any responsibility** for any damage, disruption, or legal consequences caused by its use. **You** (the user) are solely responsible for ensuring that you have proper authorization and permission before using the script.
+Misuse could result in criminal charges, and it is your responsibility to act within the boundaries of the law.